NRC Research Associateship Program in Chemical and Biological Defense

 * Pending federal travel restrictions.

-- Before applying, candidates must identify the desired DoD laboratory Adviser and location on the NRC application.
+- Before applying, candidates must identify the desired DoD laboratory Adviser and location to be entered in their online application.

 - Candidates should contact the Adviser prior to submitting an application to discuss available research opportunities.

-- Candidates should refer to the NRC online application process for detailed instructions.
+- Candidates should refer to the How to Apply for additonal instructions.

-- DTRA will select qualified candidates from the NRC review based upon the competitiveness of the application, applicability to the program and funding availability.
+- DTRA will select qualified candidates from the NRC Research Associateship Programs review based upon the competitiveness of the application, applicability to the program, and funding availability.

 - After the first year of the award, DTRA will review each Associate’s technical progress to determine eligibility for continued funding.